 Q: Are students in their last semester of undergraduate coursework allowed to apply?

-A: Students in their last semester may apply for Presentation funding to travel to a conference/competition/event to which they are accepted to present their research or creative work, as long as the event takes place while they are still a student enrolled in at least one credit (i.e., prior to graduation).
-However, students must have at least one Fall or Spring semester remaining in their degree progress at the time of applying to be eligible for Project funding.
+A: Students in their last semester may apply for Presentation funding to travel to a conference/competition/event and present their research or creative work, as long as the event takes place while they are still a student enrolled in at least one credit (i.e., prior to graduation).
+For Project funding, however, students must have at least one Fall or Spring semester or Summer remaining in their degree progress at the time of application to be eligible.

 Q: I submitted my application materials before the deadline, but realized I forgot one part of it.
 Can I submit that component after the deadline, even if all other material was submitted on time?

 A: No. UROP does not consider incomplete applications and accepts no materials after the deadline.

 Q: If I have already received funding, can I apply for funding again?